 - 240 ml (1 cup) buttermilk

 - Preheat oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
-Grease your 12-hole muffin pan well with butter.
-In a large mixing bowl, sift the flour, baking powder and baking soda.
-Add your sugars and mix together with a wooden spoon.
-Add the chopped strawberries and chocolate chips and stir.
+Grease your 12-hole muffin pan well with butter or line with cupcake liners.

 - In a large mixing bowl, add flour, baking powder, sugars and salt.
 Stir briefly.
 Add chopped strawberries and chocolate chips and stir until strawberries are all covered.

 - Heat butter in the microwave until just melted, stirring every 15 seconds.
 Set butter aside to cool slightly.
 Add vanilla, eggs and buttermilk to cooled butter and whisk gently just to break up the egg yolks.

 - Add wet ingredients to dry ingredients and very gently start to fold the mixture using a spatula or wooden spoon.
 Fold until the mixture is just combined – be careful not to over mix.

 - Spoon out the mixture into your prepared pan, filling each muffin hole to the top.
 Bake muffins for 5 minutes before turning down the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 12-14 minutes.